matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 - A traveller bot may use that to show a room summary on demand without actually keeping the whole room state around and having to subscribe to /sync (or using the appservice API).
+- A client can use this to knock on a room instead of joining it when the user tries to join my room alias or link.

 There are a few ways to request a room summary, but they only support some of the use cases.
 The spaces summary API